Abdulrhman-Adnan/SwRD-Brain-Tumor-MRI-Classification/README.md

 This implementation is inspired by the research paper **[Advancing Brain Tumor MRI Classification using SwRD: A Parallel Swin Transformerâ€“ResNet Approach](https://www.sciencedirect.com/science/article/pii/S2096579625000348#abs0010)**

-The architecture, dataset pipeline, and training setup have been adapted for local experimentation and reproducibility.
 The notebook achieved **99.88% validation accuracy** on the 31,464-image dataset described below.

 ---